-At CFK, Dr. Weekly teaches Introduction to Creative Writing, Beginning Poetry Writing, Beginning Fiction Writing, English Composition I and II, and Advanced Communications in Business.
-She is also the advisor for the CFK Creative Writing Club and organizer of the CFK Poetics Visiting Poets Series.
+At CFK, Dr. Weekley teaches Introduction to Creative Writing, Beginning Poetry Writing, Beginning Fiction Writing, Writing About Film, English Composition I and II, and Advanced Communications in Business.
+She is also the director of the CFK Poetics Visiting Poets Series.

 Teaching Philosophy: